Notice on the update of questions of the agenda of the ordinary General Meeting of Shareholders of AUGA group, AB on 30 April 2020 by drafts of decisions and related information

-AUGA group, AB (code 126264360, address Konstitucijos ave.
-21C, Vilnius, Company) updates the questions 1-3 of the agenda of the ordinary general meeting of shareholders of the Company on 30 April 2020 by drafts of decisions and related information.
+By this notice AUGA group, AB (code 126264360, address Konstitucijos ave.
+21C, Vilnius, Company) updates the questions 4-7 of the agenda of the ordinary general meeting of shareholders of the Company on 30 April 2020 by drafts of decisions and related information and make correction of question 3 drafts of decision:

 |No.

-Note: CORRECTION: Proposed corrected draft of the decision regarding question 3 of the agenda of the meeting is the following: